 Any person terminated due to financial emergency will be notified if a vacancy occurs is his or her field of teaching within three years following the termination.

-In such a case, if only one terminated person makes timely application and is qualified for the position, he or she shall be offered the position; if two or more terminated persons in the same field as the vacancy make timely application, the one judged best qualified shall be offered the position.
+In such a case, if only one terminated person makes timely application and is qualified for the position, they shall be offered the position; if two or more terminated persons in the same field as the vacancy make timely application, the one judged best qualified shall be offered the position.